aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ```

 ## **Manage Font Family of Text**
 A portion is used to hold text with similar formatting style in a paragraph.
-This article shows how to use Aspose.Slides for Java to create a textbox with some text and then define a particular font, and various other properties of the font family category.
+This article shows how to use Aspose.Slides for Node.js via Java to create a textbox with some text and then define a particular font, and various other properties of the font family category.
 To create a textbox and set font properties of the text in it:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Obtain the reference of a slide by using its index.